-Kerkyra is the ancient and the modern Greek name of the island and the city.
+Kerkyra is the ancient and modern Greek name of the island and the city.

-Corfu is the name given to the island by the Romans, they took the Hellenic word Korfes (ancient Koryphai) which means Tops and named the island of Corfu.
+Corfu is the name given to the island by the Romans, they took the Hellenic word Koryfes (ancient Koryphai) which means Tops, and named the island Koryfo, which was altered to Corfu.

 Romans, later Latins, always used to borrow and change ancient Hellenic words, as they did with ancient religion and Gods, Culture, Arts, Sciences, alphabet, everything!

-And they gave other names to everything they borrowed, also they used to replace the Greek letter K with the Latin C.
+And they gave other names to everything they borrowed and also used to replace the Greek letter K with the Latin C.

 Is Corfu part of the EU?